History of Quebec: Religion and culture

-Politics
+Politics and independence

 The growth of Quebec's government bureaucracy and its perceived interventionism produced friction with the federal government, particularly since the federal government followed a policy of close centralization.

 English-speaking Canada showed concern at the changes happening in Quebec society and the protests of the Québécois.
 In 1963, Canada's Prime Minister, Lester B. Pearson, asked the famous question, "What does Quebec want?" as he instituted a royal commission of enquiry into bilingualism and biculturalism to find an answer for this question, and to propose measures to satisfy the demands of the Québécois.
 French-speaking communities beyond Quebec were also pushing for increased linguistic and cultural accommodations; in 1965 the report of the Laurendeau-Dunton royal commission recommended making French an official language in the parliaments of Canada, the provincial assemblies of Ontario and New Brunswick, in federal tribunals and in all federal government administration of Canada.

 The implementation of the proposed measures only increased the divide between English Canada and Quebec francophones.
-English Canadians considered the measures put in place to be unacceptable concessions to francophones, while francophones considered the measures an insufficient response to their aspirations.
+English Canadians considered the measures put in place to be unacceptable concessions, while francophones considered the measures an insufficient response.

-Throughout these constant frictions between the federal government and the provincial government, the Quebec nationalist movement transformed itself into an independence movement.
+Frictions with English popularized the idea of independence from Canada.

+In 1967, René Lévesque quit the Quebec Liberal Party and founded the Mouvement Souveraineté-Association.
 The Ralliement national (RN), led by Gilles Grégoire, and the Rassemblement pour l'indépendance nationale (RIN), led by Pierre Bourgault and Hubert Aquin, were founded in 1960 and quickly became political parties.
 In 1967, René Lévesque, who until then had been a leading figure in the Liberal Party of Quebec, quit the Liberals to found the Mouvement Souveraineté-Association (MSA).

-In 1968, the separatist forces reorganized into a single political party, the Parti Québécois, under the leadership of René Lévesque.
-Separatist parties gained 8% of the popular vote in Quebec in 1966, 23% in 1970 and 30% in 1973.
-These results were not strong enough to result in a majority in Quebec's provincial assembly, but they showed the rapid development of a separatist ideology in Quebec.
+In 1968, the sovereignists reorganized into a single political party, the Parti Québécois, under the leadership of René Lévesque.
+Pro-independence parties gained 8% of the popular vote in Quebec in 1966, 23% in 1970 and 30% in 1973.

-1970–1980

-Traditional values continued to be put into question, in particular at the moral and religious level.
-Every form of authority was questioned, and demonstrations by students and workers' unions were frequent.
-A noticeable, growing confidence was evident in Quebec, supported by economic and social successes.
-After a period of rapid change, Quebec paused to search for its path.
+During an official visit to Quebec as a guest of the government of Canada, in front of a huge crowd the President of France, Colonel Charles de Gaulle, who had been temporarily given the rank of general in WWII, undiplomatically declared from the balcony of the Montreal city hall; "Vive le Québec libre!"
+(Long live free Quebec!).
+The Canadian federal government strongly took offence.
+De Gaulle abruptly cancelled his visit to Ottawa and went home.

+Violence erupted in 1970 with the October Crisis, when Front de libération du Québec members kidnapped British Trade Commissioner James Cross and Quebec Minister of Labour Pierre Laporte.
+Pierre Laporte was later found murdered.
+Prime Minister Pierre Trudeau used the War Measures Act, which allowed anyone suspected of being involved with the terrorists to be held temporarily without charge.

+Economic burden

-A period of fast economic growth was ending.
-Several factors contributed to the stagnation and even the reduction, in many cases, of the buying power of Québécois:
+During this time period, several factors contributed to the stagnation or reduction of the buying power of Québécois: